waku-org/docs.waku.org/docs/overview/index.md

 ### Modular Design

 Waku nodes are adaptive and can be customized based on the application's requirements and environment.
-Users can adjust multiple parameters, including:
+Users can adjust multiple parameters, such as:

 - Low privacy/low resource usage vs. high privacy/increased latency + bandwidth usage.
 - Providing resources to the network vs. consuming resources.